Homotopical algebra for Lie algebroids: Main results

-is a weak equivalence of dg-$A$-modules over $T_A$. \end{itemize} \end{theorem} Theorem \ref{la:thm:monadicity} implies that the free-forgetful adjunction from dg-Lie algebroids to chain complexes (over $T_A$) induces a monadic adjunction of $\infty$-categories.
+Theorem \ref{la:thm:monadicity} implies that the free-forgetful adjunction from dg-Lie algebroids to chain complexes (over $T_A$) induces a monadic adjunction of $\infty$-categories.
 Informally, this means that the forgetful functor still behaves like a forgetful functor when considered from a homotopical perspective.
 As an application of this result, consider the inclusion

 of the category of dg-Lie algebras over $A$ into the category of dg-Lie algebroids. \begin{proposition} Endow the category $\dgLie_A$ of dg-Lie algebras over $A$ with the model structure transferred from $\dgMod_A$.
 Then the above inclusion functor is part of a Quillen adjunction